Yangxinsix/myqueue/docs/paper.md

 something with the result.
 If a task failed then you need to fix something and resubmit the task.
 In this way, `MyQueue` works as a to-do list.

-The *list* sub-command is very powerful.
+`MyQueue` has a powerful *list* sub-command.
 It will by default only show tasks belonging to the current folder and its sub-folders making it easy to manage several projects by putting them in separate folders.
 Failed tasks will show an error message read from the relevant line in the error file.
 You can